smxi/inxi/README.txt

 wget -Nc https://smxi.org/pinxi
 wget -Nc smxi.org/pinxi

-Once new features have been debugged, tested, and are stable, they will move to the master branch.
+Once new features have been debugged, tested, and are reasonably stable, pinxi is copied to inxi in the master branch.

+It's a good idea to check with pinxi if you want to make sure your issue has not been corrected, since pinxi is always equal to or ahead of inxi.

 -------------------------------------------------------------------------------
 LEGACY BRANCH: